 The Citadel in Erbil is considered the world's oldest continously inhabited settlement.
 The next largest cities are Slemani and Duhok.
 Slemani is the KRG's official English spelling, but it can also be found with other spellings such as Sulaimani, Suleimani, Sulaimaniyah, As-Sulaimaniyah, and Suleimaniah.

 The KRG exercises executive power according to the Kurdistan Region’s laws as enacted by the democratically elected Kurdistan Parliament.
-The current government, led by Prime Minister Nechirvan Barzani, assumed office in the spring of 2014.
+The current government, led by Prime Minister Masrour Barzani, assumed office in the summer of 2019.

 Iraq’s Constitution recognises the KRG and the Kurdistan Parliament as the region’s formal institutions and the Peshmerga forces as the Region’s legitimate security force.